-A photo of Justin Bieber is at the center of a new lawsuit that closely mirrors one involving a photo of Tom Brady.
+A photo of Justin Bieber is at the center of a new lawsuit that stands to pick up where a recently-settled one involving a photo of Tom Brady left off.
 Photographer Robert Barbera, who has been on a litigation spree as of late, filed a copyright infringement against CBS, alleging that the media giant infringed his rights in a photo of Justin Bieber by “reproducing and publicly displaying it” in an article documenting the “most liked Instagram pics” on March 13.
 According to Barbera, “CBS did not license the photograph from [him]” for its article, “nor did CBS have [his] permission or consent to publish the photograph on its website.”

 The newly-filed case takes a turn for the interesting given that CBS – by way of its idaily pop culture site – did not take a screen shot of the Instagram post, which features Bieber and resident cool guy pastor Rich Wilkerson, and publish it as part of its article.
 Instead, the site embedded Bieber’s Instagram post into the article, a distinction that could prove a critical one.